 Exercise can boost brainpower.
 Research reveals that exercise can help benefit a vital anatomical part of your brain called the hippocampus, which controls memory.
 The hippocampus is particularly important when it comes to learning and processing new information.
 Just as our muscles and bones atrophy with age, so does the brain, along with the hippocampus.
 It used to be thought that once a portion of the brain atrophied it was lost forever.
-Recently, a landmark study published in the Proceedings of the National Academy of Sciences showed that a modest aerobic walking program not only prevents atrophy in the hippocampus but can also make it larger.
+But a landmark study published in the Proceedings of the National Academy of Sciences has shown that a modest aerobic walking program not only prevents atrophy in the hippocampus but can also make it larger.

 Exercise can help prevent the common cold.
 There is evidence that the annoying common cold can be warded off by exercise.
-A brisk walk every day can boost your immune system and help you stay cold-free; it can also lessen the severity of a cold if you get one.
+A brisk walk every day can boost your immune system and help you stay cold free; it can also lessen the severity of a cold if you get one.
 And while the immune activity brought on by exercise lasts for only a few hours, it is the cumulative immune effect that seems to keep regular exercisers healthier.

 Dr. Agatston recommends getting at least 20 minutes of either cardiovascular conditioning or core-strengthening exercise on most days of the week.
-Another way to work fitness into your day is to simply make moving a must whether you are at work, at home, or outdoors: Get off at an earlier stop on public transportation; take the stairs instead of the elevator; stand up to take calls; do some arm curls with hand weights at your desk; do leg lifts while washing the dishes; walk the dog (and bring your kids along).
+Another way to work fitness into your day is to simply make moving a must, whether you are at work, at home, or outdoors: Get off at an earlier stop on public transportation; take the stairs instead of the elevator; stand up to take calls; do some arm curls with hand weights at your desk; do leg lifts while washing the dishes; walk the dog (and bring your kids along).
 The less you sit and the more you move, the healthier you’ll be.